tall1on/ExaGameBooster/README.md

 CPUAffinityGameBooster is supported by Windows 10 and 11.
 We currently do not plan to extend the supported operating systems.

 ### Supported Games

+> **_NOTE:_**  We are constantly working to test and add new games.
+If you would like to see support for specific games, please create an issue on Github or send us an email at gamebooster@exatek.de.

 | Game                            | 1.0.0                   |
 | -------                         | :---------------------: |
 | Counter Strike Global Offensive | ❌ (awaiting approval) |